-Indians, Quantrill beat Tigers, Cabrera still 2 shy of 500
+Quantrill beats Tigers keeps Cabrera 2 shy of 500 homers

 The Indians also got runs in the inning on Myles Straw’s RBI single and Amed Rosario’s forceout.

-Bradley injured his left knee at some point and was replaced in the fifth inning.
-The team said his status will be updated later.
+Bradley injured his left knee while sliding into home plate in the third inning and was replaced in the fifth inning.

 Cleveland added two more runs in the fourth when the Indians won a managerial video challenge overturning a catch by Tigers right fielder Victor Reyes that was initially ruled an inning-ending double play.